pcwalton/vscode-powerline/README.md

 1. Clone the project on GitHub.

 2. Install the [Custom CSS and JS Loader] extension from the Visual Studio Code Marketplace.
+Make sure to follow its instructions so that VS Code has permission to patch itself.

 3. Add the following line to your VS Code `settings.json`, replacing `/path/to/vscode-powerline` with the full path to the directory you cloned the project to: